 In the acting categories, voters failed to recognize John Hawkes ("The Sessions") and Marion Cotillard ("Rust and Bone"), both of whom were thought to be in line for nominations.

-In the Best Animated Feature category, the giant-slayer wasn't one of the usual foreign-language entries from GKIDS, but Sony Animation's "The Pirates!
-Band of Misfits."
-That film took a spot seemingly waiting for DreamWorks Animation's big-budget "Rise of the Guardians."
-"The Pirates!" now joins Focus' "ParaNorman," the season's critical favorite, in a category otherwise owned by Disney/Pixar, which landed the three other noms with "Brave," "Frankenweenie" and "Wreck-It Ralph."
+In the Best Animated Feature category, the giant-slayer wasn't one the usual foreign-language entries from GKIDS, but Sony Animation's "The Pirates!
+Band of Misfits" in place of DreamWorks Animation's big-budget "Rise of the Guardians."
+"The Pirates!" joins Focus' "ParaNorman" in a category otherwise owned by Disney/Pixar, which landed the three other noms for "Brave," "Frankenweenie" and "Wreck-It Ralph."

 And getting back to that wild Best Director category, earlier this week we wrote about how it would likely feature four former winners squaring off against each other.
-But by snubbing two of those past champs, Bigelow and Hooper, Academy voters came up with a slate that only includes two past winners, Spielberg and Lee, plus one former nominee, Russell, and two newcomers, Zeitlin and Haneke.
+But by snubbing two of those past champs, Bigelow and Hooper, Academy voters came up with two past winners, Spielberg and Lee, one former nominee, Russell, and two newcomers, Zeitlin and Haneke.

 That left Best Supporting Actor as the category where everybody in the running (Tommy Lee Jones, Christoph Waltz, Robert De Niro, Alan Arkin and Philip Seymour Hoffman) already has an Oscar at home.

 As for what all this portends for the Oscar show a month and a half from now, who knows?
-But it's safe to predict, based on MacFarlane's performance in announcing the nominations, that the show will be loose and jokey.
+It's safer to predict, based on MacFarlane's performance in announcing the nominations, that the show will be loose and jokey.